varun15022004/omni-cad-cam-software/README.md

 ## Support

-For questions, issues, or contributions, please use the GitHub issue tracker or contact the development team.
+For questions, issues, or contributions, please use the GitHub issue tracker or contact me

 ---